The Best Exercise Bikes of 2020

 The DeskCycle was the clear winner in this metric.
 This simple machine required minimal assembly and was ready to ride in approximately 15 minutes.
 Once assembled, it takes up less than a quarter of the space of the full-size competition and is easy to move around thanks to its lightweight and portable size.
 The next highest-rated model in this metric was the Exerpeutic Folding Upright.
 At 45 minutes, it took us three times longer to assemble than the DeskCycle, but it required fewer steps and was easier than the rest of the competition.
 At just 41 lbs, it's also one of the lightest models we tested, plus it conveniently folds to reduce its footprint for storage.
 We feel it is an excellent option for those who may be limited on space.

 The Nautilus R614 Recumbent proved to have the most involved and time-consuming assembly process.
 While it wasn't particularly difficult, it took an hour and 15 minutes to complete and was made slightly more challenging due to the weight and shape of the machine.
-It is also by far the heaviest, 84.4 lbs, and the largest exercise bike in the test.
-Moving it short distances isn't too difficult thanks to its transport wheels, but it is easiest to leave this large model in your dedicated workout space.
+It was also the heaviest model we tested at 84.4 lbs, with the largest footprint.
+Moving it short distances isn't too difficult thanks to its transport wheels, but this large recumbent bike takes up a fair amount of space.

 — Jeremy Benson